 Examples of GPS Issues

 - GPS bounce: A 'jumpy' GPS track can cause your activity to report more distance than you actually traveled since each 'zig' and 'zag' of your GPS track has to be accounted for with a straight line connecting them.
-It can, in turn, cause you to receive inaccurate achievements on your activity, or miss segments you would have otherwise matched.

 Achieving good initial GPS lock